fanglingsu/vimb/index.md

 New setting `dark-mode`
 : These new settings enabled dark mode in the webview.

-New setting `geolocation`
-: Allows to 'always' or 'never' allow geolocation requests, or to be ask each time.

 More about latest changes can be found in the [CHANGELOG.md][].